elastisys/compliantkubernetes/docs/user-guide/additional-services/jaeger.md

 ## Getting Access

-Your administrator will set up the authentication reverse proxy inside Compliant Kubernetes, which will give you access to Jaeger UI.
+Your administrator will set up the authentication reverse proxy inside Welkin, which will give you access to Jaeger UI.

 ## Prepare your application